raspdevpy/ccdoc/guide/Message/awaitMessage.md

 # $awaitMessage

-Awaits a message from given user ID or everyone in this channel, and return it
+Awaits a message from given user ID or everyone in this channel, and returns it's message id/content.

 ## Usage